 "Is this going to take some time?" she asked.

 I shrugged.
 "Quite possibly."

 She took her cane and got to her feet.
 "Then let's talk on the deck."
 I thought of protesting that everything on the deck would still be wet from the rain, but instead I brought a couple of towels from the bathroom with me.

 When I was done, she smiled.
 "You're clearly trying to distract me from my writing.
 First the Town Hall fire, and then the dead man who fell, or was pushed, from the roof of the News Store, and now this.
 Okay, I'm distracted.
 However, please don't have anything else happen, at least for the next few hours."

-She didn't bother to give me time to respond to this.
+She didn't bother to give me time to respond to that.
 "I am intrigued by Rhonda's reaction to all of this," she continued.
 "Her proposed explanation of the death of the unidentified man was, to say the least, predictable.
 But why did the scene at the Devane house bother her so much?"

 She nodded.
-"And it may be a factor that they are an old and established family in this town, but she's still a very new sheriff."
+"And it may be a factor that they are an old and well established family in this town, but she's still a very new sheriff."